 What is roof insulation and what type of insulation do we use?

-In the case of our Warmalog products the insulated roof panels are already pre-cut sandwich panels with 30mm insulation backed with 10mm MFP.
+In the case of our Warmalog products, the insulated roof panels are already pre-cut sandwich panels with 30mm insulation backed with 12mm OSB3 boards.

 How will roof insulation improve the thermal efficiency of the building?